PhDJsandboxaq/draft-joseph-batch-signatures/draft-ietf-batch-signatures.md

 Our construction uses tweakable hashfunctions which take as input a public parameter _id_, a tweak _t_, and a message _msg_.
 The public parameter domain separates between Merkle trees used in the same protocol.
 In {{BEN20}} it is suggested that TLS context strings are used to prevent cross-protocol attacks, however we note here that _msg_, which is the full protocol transcript up to that point, includes such protocol context strings.
 Therefore domain separation is handled implicitly.
 However in an idea world all protocols would agree on a uniform approach to domain separation, and so we invite comment on how to concretely handle this aspect.

 ## Target collision resistance vs collision resistance {#tcr-vs-cr}
+TODO

+# Post-quantum and hybrid signatures {#pqc}

+**Digital signatures** The transition to post-quantum cryptography (PQC) coincides with increasing demands on performance and throughput.
+Post-quantum signatures suffer worse performance both on computation and public key/signature sizes versus their quantum-vulnerable counterparts which are based on elliptic curve cryptography and RSA.
+As a result, techniques to boost performance are especially relevant in this case.
+In {{pqc-signature-sizes}} one can see that the extra size cost due to the sibling path is roughly independent of the algorithm used (therefore relatively much smaller for PQC).

+**Hash functions** In contrast to DSAs, Hash functions are purely symmetric cryptography which is weakened but not broken by quantum computers.
+Therefore the Merkle tree construction is not affected in the post-quantum era, other than a doubling of parameters (in the worst case) to achieve the same security level.

-# Signature sizes {#signature-sizes}
+## Signature sizes {#pqc-signature-sizes}

-In table {{Table1}} one can see the size of a batch signature which signs 16 or 32 transcripts, relative to the size of the underlying primitive.
+In {{Table1}} one can see the size of a batch signature which signs 16 or 32 transcripts, relative to the size of the underlying primitive.
 For post-quantum schemes the overhead in size is relatively small due to the much larger sizes of the base DSAs.

 ~~~
 +--------------------+-----+------+-------+----+--------+